ElektraInitiative/libelektra/doc/tutorials/plugins.md

-It basically only contains the symbols to be exported (that are dependent on your functions to be available) and the plugin version information that is always defined to the macro PLUGINVERSION.
+It basically only contains the symbols to be exported (that are dependent on your functions to be available) and the plugin version information that is always defined to the macro `PLUGINVERSION`.

-As already said, readme_yourplugin.c is generated in the binary directory, so make sure that your CMakeLists.txt contains (prefer to use add_plugin where this is already done correctly):
+As already said, `readme_yourplugin.c` is generated in the binary directory, so make sure that your `CMakeLists.txt` contains (prefer to use `add_plugin` where this is already done correctly):

 ```cmake